mohzulfikar/Google-Summer-of-Code/TIMELINE.md

 Explore other repositories that could adapt composite actions or discuss other possible follow-up projects with mentors.

+Update Project Documentation and prepare for midterm evaluation.

 ### July 25 – August 7

-Keep in touch with them mentors while continuing to implement composite actions or fixing bug caused by the actions.
+Keep in touch with mentors while continuing to implement composite actions or fixing bug caused by the actions.

+Fill out midterm evaluation of the projects.

 During this period, I will do rigorous testing in the CI and check if there’s any setup that would make the CI fail.